Visual Recognition

 Keyword: Competency-aware Machine Learning, Prompt Learning, LLM/LMM, MoE

 Our lab is dedicated to developing vision-based applications that solve real-world problems using advanced visual recognition technologies.
-Recently, we have developed and deployed privacy-preserving facial analysis, automated outdoor advertisement analysis, and illegal banner classification systems.
+Recently, we have developed and deployed privacy-preserving facial analysis, automated outdoor advertisement analysis, and illegal banner classification systems, while also expanding our research toward on-device AI for efficient and real-time visual intelligence on edge devices.
 Moving forward, we aim to extend our research to additional application domains, such as CCTV-based event detection and anomaly detection in public surveillance.

 Category #4